notFazal/Grow-Garden/weekly-notes/week8.md

 ## Recent Progress:
 - Helmer added template of frontend and we tested on our ends which works as intended.
-- Using Google cloud API to keep track of user data.
+- Connect Firebase to keep track of user data.

 ## Meeting Notes:
 GitHub Revisions and Contributions